EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-17-open-graph-oembed-order.md

 <meta name="og:site_name" content="put website name here" /> <!-- for Discord if you want a site name shown -->
 <meta name="theme-color" content="#FFAAFF" /> <!-- Discord embed color -->
 ```
-Twitter as you can see is the main one causing issues as it does not follow standards very good and has quite some issues with understanding tags and requires special treatmeant unlike all of the others.
+Twitter as you can see is the main one causing issues as it does not follow standards very good and has quite some issues with understanding tags and requires special treatment unlike all of the others.

 On Twitter the meta tag can be set to the following too among other things like video players but this one displays an image large but hides all the other text in the preview and you can read about [Twitter cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards) for more info.
 ```html